MarijaBorisov/ngsi-tools/README.md

 ## Usage

-Usage section will cover how to configure NGSI Connector API but also what endpoints API has to offer as well rule management.
+Usage section will cover not only how to configure NGSI Connector API but also what endpoints API has to offer as well as rule management.

 #### **Configuration**